Ganienkeh: Settlement at Miner Lake

 The three-year armed occupation of the camp ended in 1977 after nearly 200 negotiation sessions with New York state leaders.
 The Mohawk agreed to move to territory at Miner Lake that was initially designated as a State Park, which was offered by New York State through an intermediary trust.
 Unlike at the ten reservations within the borders of the state, in which federally recognized tribes have a relation with the federal government and the state has no authority over them, the jurisdictional relationships between the tribe and New York have not been defined at this territory.

 This became the settlement of Ganienkeh, about 12 mi from the Canada–US border.
 The local townspeople helped supply them with food and other necessities during the first winter as they were allowed to take nothing but their personal property.
 The initial settlement was poor and the society was committed to forming a non-monetary economy.
 Buildings were constructed out of remnants taken from Moss Lake, and they were not furnished with electricity or running water.
 Revenue from the sale of tax-free cigarettes allowed for further development of the community.

 The Mohawk established a "permanent nonreservation settlement" and claimed sovereign status.
 Ganienkeh's founding was stated to be "a rare case of Indigenous people reclaiming land from the United States."
 Ganienkeh spokespeople state it is the only Kanienkehaka (Mohawk Nation) community that functions solely under the original Kaianerehkowa (the Constitution of the Iroquois Confederacy) without influence or interference of the United States or Canadian governments.
 The people claim that the Two Row Wampum (Guswhenta) guarantees Ganienkeh the right to exist as a sovereign entity within the international community.
 They note that as a sovereign people they may not be taxed by New York or the federal government.

 By 1990, the Mohawk still prohibited outsiders from entering the territory.
 That year, a doctor aboard a Vermont National Guard helicopter was wounded after the aircraft was struck by a rifle bullet.
 It was determined the shot came from the area in or around Ganienkeh.
-When state police arrived at the community to investigate, it triggered an 11 day armed with residents.
+When state police arrived at the community to investigate, it triggered an 11 day armed standoff with residents.
 The investigation was eventually allowed to proceed, but no arrests were made.
 The tribe's own police force has continued to remove interlopers.